 Leica S Typ 006 versus Fujifilm GFX 50S

 The Leica S (Typ 006) and the Fujifilm GFX 50S are two professional cameras that were revealed to the public, respectively, in September 2012 and September 2016.
 The S Typ 006 is a DSLR, while the GFX is a mirrorless interchangeable lens camera.
 Both cameras are equipped with a medium format sensor.
 The Leica has a resolution of 37.5 megapixel, whereas the Fujifilm provides 51.1 MP.
+Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

 An illustration of the physical size and weight of the Leica S Typ 006 and the Fujifilm GFX 50S is provided in the side-by-side display below.
 Three successive views from the front, the top, and the rear are shown.
 All width, height and depth measures are rounded to the nearest millimeter.
 You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the S Typ 006 – represents 100 percent across all the size and weight measures).